Aubreymcfato/newclues/clues_.md

 [94](http://www.cluetrain.com/newclues/#94).
 The Internet is [astounding](http://www.reddit.com/r/internetisbeautiful).
 The Web is awesome.
 You are beautiful.
 Connect us all and we are more crazily amazing than Jennifer Lawrence.
 These are simple facts.

 [95](http://www.cluetrain.com/newclues/#95).
-So let's not minimize what the Net has done in the past twenty years:
+So let's not minimize what La Rete has done in the past twenty years:

 [96](http://www.cluetrain.com/newclues/#96).
 There's so much more music in the world.
+C’è così tanta più musica nel mondo.

 [97](http://www.cluetrain.com/newclues/#97).
 We now make most of our culture for ourselves, with occasional forays to a movie theater for something blowy-uppy and a \$9 nickel-bag of popcorn.